 These 4-ingredient cookies are widely different than anything I’ve ever tried.
 It’s a one-bowl, no-mixer recipe that happens to be egg-free, butter-free, uses no brown or granulated sugar, and uses an ingredient you’d never guess: Original Bisquick™ mix.

-You’d never suspect these peanut butter cookies without eggs are made with Bisquick — just wait until you tell someone as they’re biting down into a cookie that said cookie is made with pancake mix.
-The look on their face is priceless.
+You’d never suspect that these are Bisquick peanut butter cookies, nor that they’re eggless — just wait until you tell someone as they’re biting down into a cookie that said cookie is made with pancake mix.
+The look on their face is priceless!

-How to Make Peanut Butter Cookies Without Eggs
+How to Make Peanut Butter Cookies with Bisquick

 If you don’t have Bisquick, I recommend making my Peanut Butter Chocolate Chunk Cookies, Reese’s Pieces Soft Peanut Butter Cookies, or Inside-Of-A-Peanut-Butter-Cup Cookies for options that taste similar to these, as there is no substitution for Bisquick in this recipe.

-First and foremost, you MUST chill the dough.
-If you don’t, these eggless peanut butter cookies will spread like crazy in the oven and the texture will be off.
+If you don’t chill the cookie dough, the 4-ingredient peanut butter cookies will spread like crazy in the oven and the texture will be off.

 Pin This Recipe